kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 - Using **Partition**
 	- refer to Partition
 ### Partition
-- Idea: choose a pivot (could be any item in the array, head or tail or middle), each round of partition is to swap element if
+- Idea: choose a pivot (could be any item in the array, head or tail or middle), each round of while loop is to swap element so that nums[start] will be on pivot left side if it's smaller,
 - Template:
 ```
 int start = 0;